-I live in Lincoln, UK with my wife and daughter.
-I work at the University of Lincoln in the Centre for Educational Research and Development and co-ordinate the work of LNCD.
-I help develop software and publish, too.
-I’m interested in hacking as labour and how hackers produce value.
-I’m especially interested in the role of universities in hacker culture and how young hackers learn their craft.
+I live in Lincoln, UK with my wife and daughter and work at the University of Lincoln in the Centre for Educational Research and Development.
 I am also a founding member of the Social Science Centre, Lincoln.
-Outside of my work, I enjoy building, maintaining and riding bikes.

 - Open education.
 Common(s), commonism and the new common wealth

 - Open education.
 From the freedom of things to the freedom of people

 - Questioning Technology in the Development of a Resilient Higher Education

 - The student as producer: reinventing the student experience in higher education

 - ADAM: Amnesty International’s Digital Asset Management System.

 - Bebop: Open Educational Resources for a BuddyPress social network.

 - ChemistryFM: Open Educational Resources for Forensic Chemistry.

 - Eiga Arts: Avant-garde film and video in Japan.